yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 pinning ticket only contains the Pinning Secret used to generate the proof.

-{{RFC5077}} has been obsoleted by {{RFC8466}} and ticket resumption is not expected to be deployed for TLS 1.3.
+{{RFC5077}} has been obsoleted by {{RFC8446}} and ticket resumption is now defined by Sec.
+2.2 of {{RFC8446}}.
 This document references
-{{RFC5077}} as an informational document as ticket resumption benefit from significant operational experience with TLS 1.2 that is still widely deployed at the time of writing this document.
+{{RFC5077}} as an informational document since it contains a more thorough discussion of stateless ticket resumption and because ticket resumption benefits from significant operational experience with TLS 1.2 that is still widely deployed at the time of writing this document.
 This experience as well as deployment can easily be re-used for identity pinning.